citypay/citypay-paylink-wordpress/readme.md

 to receive notification of successful and failed payment transactions; and
  * maintenance of any records of payments or payment attempts that can be accessed from the Wordpress console.
+ * v1.2.0 introduces NEW standalone payment button that allows users to set up a quick payment button with a specified amount to generate a payment token and allow customers perform a payment.

 ## Installation